 You additionally lower the voltage settings by 0.2-0.3V than the flat position to make the puddle less fluid.

-For a beginner, an ER70S-6 .030″ diameter wire will create a small puddle for easier welding.
+For a beginner, an ER70S-6 .030″ diameter wire will create a small enough puddle.
 This diameter is suitable for 120V MIG welders and welds uphill up to 1/4″ thick metals with solid results.

 A .035″ wire would be more practical for thicker metals, but you need a 240V welder to get the necessary amperage and duty cycle.

-The .035″ diameter is the maximum recommended for vertical-up welding.
+The .035″ diameter is the maximum recommended for vertical-up.
 After that, the puddle becomes too large, and it’s hard to control.

 The correct stickout length is vital for the vertical position.
 If the stickout is a little shorter, the arc will blow through thin metals.
 If it’s longer, it will cause lack of fusion.